2021 Washington Nationals season: May

 Rainy weather rolled into the Washington, D.C., metropolitan area as the Nationals hosted the Cincinnati Reds and Milwaukee Brewers from the National League Central Division, but the Nationals' hitters did little to bring the rain themselves.
 On May 25, the Nationals narrowly avoided a shutout when Bell homered in the ninth inning, but the lack of offense doomed them and consigned Scherzer to a hard-luck loss after he allowed just two runs, on solo home runs, over seven innings.
 The Nationals led 3–0 in the fourth inning on May 26 when rain forced that game to be suspended.
 After clearing COVID-19 protocols, Rainey was activated from the injured list for McGowin the following day.
-The Nationals held on to win the suspended game 5–3 despite an unsteady performance by Hudson in the eighth inning, getting crucial insurance runs after recently recalled infielder Luis García delivered a pinch-hit triple in the sixth.
+The Nationals held on to win the suspended game 5–3 despite an unsteady performance by Hudson in the eighth inning, getting crucial insurance runs after recently recalled infielder Luis García Jr. delivered a pinch-hit triple in the sixth.
 But the bats went silent in a shutout loss that evening, in a seven-inning game.
 Strasburg took the loss as he gave up all three Reds runs, including a leadoff home run by Eugenio Suárez, over five innings of work.
 Following that series loss to the Reds, the Brewers swept the Nationals over three games, including both ends of a May 29 doubleheader after a scheduled May 28 game was rained out.
 The home team mustered just three runs over the series against Milwaukee, including another 3–0 shutout loss on May 30 as Scherzer once again did not receive run support from his teammates.
 The Nationals also received bad news May 30 as Harris was diagnosed with thoracic outlet syndrome, which required season-ending surgery to address.

 At month's end, García was sent back to Triple-A Rochester and Robles was activated from the injured list, having recovered quickly from his sprained ankle.
 On the field, the last-place Nationals' woes continued as they traveled to Atlanta and were unable to recover from a three-run first inning authored by Ross.
 They lost the first of four games versus the Braves, falling to 21–29 on the season and finishing with an 11–17 record in May.